 Now that’s out of the way, let’s talk about why you should forecast by units.

-Units help you think about the number of products, hours, meals, etc. that you are selling.
-It’s easier to think about sales this way rather than to think just in dollars (or yen, or pounds, or rand, and so on).
+Units help you think about the number of products, hours, meals, and so on that you are selling.
+It’s easier to think about sales this way rather than to think just in dollars (or yen, or pounds, or rand, etc.).

 With a dollar-based forecast, you are only thinking about the total amount of money that you’ll make in a given month, rather than the details of the number of units that you are selling and the average price you are selling each unit for.